dahamv/dahamv.github.io/hibernate.md

   @Id
   private int sId;
   private String sName;
-  //If mappedBy is not used, Hibernate will create student_laptop table.
+  //If mappedBy is not used, Hibernate will create Student_Laptop table.
   //We don't need that since Laptop table has student_sId.
   @OneToMany(mappedBy="laptopOwner")
   private List<Laptop> sLaptops = new ArrayList<Laptop>();